 In my effort to use eye creams more consistently, I’ve promised myself that I'll start using them at least once a day.
 Because the Hydrating Eye Gel-Cream’s formula is non-greasy and non-irritating, I used it the recommended twice a day over the course of a week, applying it after cleansing and before the rest of my regimen (serum, moisturizer, and SPF) to ensure maximum ingredient penetration.

 Ingredients: Hyaluronic acid provides deep, lasting hydration

-The key ingredient in Cetaphil's Hydrating Eye Gel Cream is hyaluronic acid, a powerful hydrating ingredient that draws moisture into the skin, keeping the skin supple and plump for 24 hours.
-It also contains brightening and anti-inflammatory licorice extract, which is great for fading dark spots, as well as a vitamin complex that helps to smooth out the skin.
+The key ingredient in Cetaphil's Hydrating Eye Gel Cream is hyaluronic acid, a powerful hydrating ingredient that draws moisture into the skin and improves elasticity, keeping the skin supple and plump for 24 hours.
+It also contains brightening and anti-inflammatory licorice extract, which is great for fading dark spots, as well as a vitamin complex that aims to help to smooth out the skin.
 Both hyaluronic acid and licorice extract appear towards the top of the ingredient list, indicating they’re present in effective concentrations.
 While it’s not clear what ingredients make up the vitamin complex, I can attest to the product’s smoothing benefits.

 It’s both dermatologist- and ophthalmologist-tested and is clinically proven to be non-irritating, making this a great choice for those with sensitive skin.
 It’s also considered clean by Byrdie’s standards.